 Play Action Academy

 Building on our successful work training and supporting Play Workers to use play to enhance children’s lives in their own communities, we have coined the Play Action Academy.
-In Spring 2021, we will be launching our very own training academy which will operate both online and in person in the developing world.
+In 2021, we will be launching our very own training academy which will operate both online and in person in the developing world.
 The Play Action Academy will provide training to professionals in emerging nations to use play to support children’s health, education and wellbeing.